luapower/minizip2/minizip2.md

 Open a zip file for reading, writing or appending.
 The zip file bits can come from the filesystem or from a memory buffer.

+## Notes

+Encryption uses AES-256 only.

+## Binaries

+The included binaries only support deflate compression for which they depend on zlib.
+LZMA and bzip2 compression/decompression is not supported in the binary (the binding supports it though if you have the right binary).